yuzhouhe2000/Video_Conference_Enhancer/README.md

 ![Flask App](example.jpeg)

 How it works:

-    After Audio Client collects Input Frames

-    [16k Hz for speech detection + single channel for speed]
+    [Note: 16k Hz for speech detection + single channel for speed]

+    [Note: the server and client can be run on different or same device.
+Server can be Jetson and Client can be PC.]

+    [Note: all the processes below run on different threads at the same time.]

+    0. Client receives EQ parameters and audio chain components from user input, and update to server

+    1. Client program receive audio input from microphone

+    2. Raw input is passed to Voice Activity Detection module (optional, only recommended when using Demucs)

-        1. If Voice Activity Detected: Client send the audio data to Server through UDP
+        If VAD is on and speech detected: Client send the audio data to Server through UDP

-        2. Another thread waits for server output and play the output

-    When Audio Server receives Input:

-        1. To Denoiser

-        2. To EQ

-        3. To video based enhancement
+    3. Server receives the raw audio, and passes it to denoiser (either DSP or DL)

-        4. Send processed audio back to Client through UDP
+    4. Server send the denoised audio back to the Client through UDP

+    5. Client passes the denoised audio to EQ

+    6. Client receives distance information from video processor

+    7. Client adjust the volume based on distance

+    8. Client output the audio to the output device

 Note: [two denoisers are included, one based on Demucs network ("DL"), one based on OMLSA + IMCRA algorithm ("DSP")] The Demucs network is trained on the entire valentini dataset + DNS dataset with hidden size = 48, plus some office/room noises downloaded from youtube and Audioset.
 The Demucs Network runs slow on CPU, so DSP denoiser is prefered.
 Demucs can run in real time on 4 i-5 cpu cores, add VAD module can help reduce the computation when no speech is detected.]

     Video Module (works separately from flask app):